EirinDjuvik/Course-assignment/README.md

 # Course-assignment
-this is my answer to the course assignment- web and communication technology
+This is my answer to the course assignment- web and communication technology